codefresh-io/docs.codefresh.io/_docs/promotions/entities/promotion-flow.md

  - /docs/promotions/configuration/
 toc: true
 ---

-A promotion flow is a structured sequence of actions that automates the promotion of changes in products through various environments until deployment.
-It ensures that code changes are automatically, systematically, and consistently moved, from development to production environments, enhancing the reliability and efficiency of deployments.
+A Promotion Flow is a sequence of automated actions that systematically move code changes through environments, from development to production.
+This structured approach enhances deployment reliability and efficiency, ensuring changes meet quality standards before reaching end users.

-The Promotion Flow entity, is a specialized entity dedicated to creating and managing multi-environment promotions.
+Promotion Flows allow teams to manage their software delivery pipelines with precision, defining conditions, dependencies, and actions for each environment.
+Whether deploying to staging, production, or custom environments, Promotion Flows provide flexibility and control over your continuous delivery process.
-Promotion Flows in Codefresh GitOps, backed by the power of Argo CD, streamline the process of moving code changes through different stages, minus all the manual work of custom scripting to manage environment-specific requirements.
+Backed by the power of Argo CD, streamline the process of moving code changes through different stages, minus all the manual work of custom scripting to manage environment-specific requirements.

-Set up completely automated promotion flows with just a few clicks, and at the same time, govern how promotions should happen in different environments.

 {% include
 image.html